Prior Authorization Denial Rates: A Patient's Guide to CMS-0057-F Data

 Anthem (Elevance Health)

 Anthem published state-level Medicaid scorecards showing significant variation: Indiana at 5.3% denied with 42% appeal success vs. Virginia at 11.1% denied with only 28% appeal success.
 Notably, Anthem Indiana denies expedited requests at nearly double the standard rate (10.2% vs. 5.3%) — see the expedited paradox below.
+Anthem also publishes a separate commercial utilization report for Indiana showing a 20% denial rate on a smaller volume of requests — a notably higher rate than their Medicaid filing, though the two reports use different methodologies and scopes.

 The Medicaid Gap: Higher Denials, Lower Appeal Success

-One of the most troubling patterns in the CY2025 data is the disparity between plan typeswithin the same insurer.
+One of the most troubling patterns in the CY2025 data is the disparity between plan types within the same insurer.
 Medicaid enrollees — by definition lower-income — face both higher denial rates and lower appeal success rates:

 Source: Insurer CMS-0057-F filings, CY2025.
 Same insurer, different plan types, different outcomes.